MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/getting-and-setting-multiple-properties.md

 - COM
 ms.assetid: 29b7f5f1-afc1-45d9-8867-9312c072e74b
 description: "Last modified: July 23, 2011"
 ---

-# Getting and Setting Multiple Properties
+# Getting and setting multiple properties

 **Applies to**: Outlook

 By getting and setting as many properties as possible with the least number of calls, remote activity is curtailed and the overhead involved with each property is reduced.
 Although service providers try to collect properties before making a remote procedure call for retrieval or modification, you can optimize this effort by requesting multiple properties to begin with.